Common Hair Weave Myths

 Extension Myth #3: Your tracks will show

 Nobody wants to show the world that they’re actually wearing a weave and a weft poking up through your hair is an easy way to detect that.
 The solution is actually quite easy, however, and that’s to make sure you’ve installed your weave in properly by making sure they’re clipped and blended in right.
 If you do this, you won’t see the wefts at all.
 You can even sleep in your weave and won’t damage your scalp!
 The trick is to place them in the “safe” zone below your eyebrow line and make sure you have enough hair to cover the wefts.
 And as a added bonus when wearing virgin & Remy hair- the textures are natural occurring so will blend in seamlessly with little effort on your part.

 Extension Myth #4: All the extra hair will give me a headache

-Now as far as tangling goes, 100% Remy hair by itself doesn’t tangle as bad as non-Remy hair but regardless, if you choose quality extensions that are 100% Remy, human and ideally Virgin and Raw hair, you should have no difficulty in giving them a quick brush to sort out any tangles that may arise and have no issues whatsoever.
+Now as far as tangling goes, 100% Remy by itself doesn’t tangle as bad as non-Remy hair but regardless, if you choose quality extensions that are 100% Remy, human and ideally Virgin and Raw hair, you should have no difficulty in giving them a quick brush to sort out any tangles that may arise and have no issues whatsoever.

-Well we hope that through better understanding the many myths about hair extensions, you can now make an informed decision when shopping for extensions.
+Well we hope that through better understanding the many myths about weaves, you can now make an informed decision when shopping for extensions.
 Confused on which hairbrush to get the job done?
 Not to worry, we’ve already got you covered on all the different hairbrushes and their uses in our ultimate hairbrush guide!